Professor Harry B Rossiter

-Harry Rossiter is a Lecturer in Exercise Physiology at the University of Leeds, an Associate Professor at the David Geffen School of Medicine at UCLA, and an Investigator at the Los Angeles Biomedical Research Institute at Harbor-UCLA Medical Center in Torrance, California.
+Harry Rossiter is a Lecturer in Exercise Physiology at the University of Leeds, a Professor at the David Geffen School of Medicine at UCLA, and an Investigator at the The Lundquist Institute for Biomedical Innovation at Harbor-UCLA Medical Center in Torrance, California.
 He is a Fellow of The American College of Sports Medicine and The Physiological Society, UK.
 Harry received a PhD in physiology from the University of London and completed postdoctoral training in respiratory physiology and medicine at the University of California, San Diego.

 Harry is a member of the editorial boards of Journal of Applied Physiology, Experimental Physiology and European Journal of Applied Physiology.
-He has contributed to to international guidelines for cardiopulmonary exercise testing and for the use exercise testing as an outcome for therapeutic efficacy.
+He contributes to international guidelines for cardiopulmonary exercise testing and for the use exercise testing as an therapeutic outcome.

-He currently conducts clinical and translational research in respiratory physiology and medicine with the goal of improving the lives of patients with chronic cardiovascualr or pulmonary diseases.
+He currently conducts clinical and translational research in respiratory physiology and medicine with the goal of improving the lives of patients with chronic disease.

 Harry's scientific contributions include;